GusFer-cmd/HTML/Challenge/README.md

 <h1 align="center">
-📄<br>Project HTLM/CSS
+📄<br>OptimusTech Webpage
 </h1>

 ## This is a challenge that i made for Alura curse
-    The main objective here it´s put on practice what i have learn
+    The main objective here it´s put on practice what i have learn using only HTML/CSS

 ## Skills